vu-nguyen/docs/Online Refugee Claim Submission.md

 ### Background

 Immigration, Refugees, and Citizenship Canada (IRCC) and the Canada Border Services Agency (CBSA) both process refugee claims and make eligibility determination.
-Immigration and Refugee Board (IRB) also makes a determination on the basis of claim.
+Immigration and Refugee Board (IRB) also makes a determination on the basis of claim (BoC).

 The work is divided into CBSA processing refugee claims made the Port of Entry (PoE) and IRCC and CBSA processing inland refugee claims.